Employment rights specialist Jamie is based from Thompsons Solicitors’ Manchester office and is responsible for cases within the North West region.

 In addition, Jamie also supervises the cases of other senior lawyers in the Employment Matters Team.

 Beginning his career as a volunteer advice worker at a Citizens Advice Bureau in Sheffield, Jamie joined Thompsons in 2000 and qualified as a solicitor in 2004.

-He initially provided telephone advice to union members on non-work matters before transferring to work as an executive in the employment rights department in Manchester in November 2001.
-He qualified as a solicitor in September 2004.
+Jamie initially provided telephone advice to union members on non-work matters before transferring to work as an executive in the employment rights department in Manchester in November 2001.

-“Outstanding thoroughly professional yet friendly service ...
+Jamie’s former client said: “Outstanding thoroughly professional yet friendly service...
 Jamie Humphries who dealt with my case was exemplary.”